 3) elucidating the use of novel retinal imaging biomarkers for early diagnosis of aging diseases (AMD and Alzheimer’s disease).
 On these studies, she is collaborating with an interdisciplinary team of investigators from Ophthalmology, Geriatrics, Biomedical Engineering, Neurology and Alzheimer’s Disease Research Center.

-Dr. Lad was awarded the Clinical Scientist Development Award from the National Eye Institute and is the recipient of the ARVO/Alcon Early Career Clinician-Scientist Research Award and Heed Foundation award.
-She is a member of the American Academy of Ophthalmology, Association for Research in Vision and Ophthalmology, International Society for Eye Research, Society of Heed Fellows, Society for Neuroscience and American Society for Neural Therapy and Repair.
+Dr. Lad is the recipient of the Patient-Oriented Research Career Development Award from the National Eye Institute, the 2016 Research to Prevent Blindness Ernest & Elizabeth Althouse Special Scholar Award, the 2016 ARVO/Alcon Early Career Clinician-Scientist Research Award, Heed Foundation award, and Duke Institute for Brain Sciences incubator award, among others.
+She is a member of the Macula Society, American Academy of Ophthalmology, Association for Research in Vision and Ophthalmology, International Society for Eye Research, Society of Heed Fellows, Society for Neuroscience and American Society for Neural Therapy and Repair.